-This trip will cover half of the fieldwork requirements of

-the course giving access to the questions tested in paper 3 and revising paper 2
+This trip will cover half of the fieldwork requirements of the course giving access to the questions tested in paper 3 and revising paper 2

-Component one: Topic 3 - Ecosystems, biodiversity and management
+Component one: Topic 3 - Ecosystems, biodiversity and management An overview of the distribution and characteristics of global and UK ecosystems.
+Two detailed studies of a deciduous woodland and a

-- An overview of the distribution and characteristics of global and UK ecosystems. - Two detailed studies of a deciduous woodland and a tropical rainforest; their structure, function and management options.
+Two detailed studies of a deciduous woodland and a tropical rainforest; their structure, function and management options.